chrisrusselldigital/buzzwordbingo/README.md

 #### Learning and mindset

-- Having someone who's expecting things to get done is super valuable
+- Having someone who's expecting things to get done is super valuable (thanks to https://github.com/Kevinjohn)
 - Taking some time off writing code can increase 'ah-ha' moments

 ## Features at launch